 1. How to Draw a Fish's Body

-There is no need to use a ruler; the line doesn't have to be perfectly even.
+There's no need to use a ruler; the line doesn't have to be perfectly straight.

 I add an elongated shape for the fish’s body.
 Only a quarter of the core line is left untouched—we'll draw the tail there.